BGAcademy23/genomescope/README.md

 Once we are familiar with different genome models, let's start playing with some parameters to improve our model fits.
 Let's go back to our strawberry plot.
 It looks like the small peak we see covered by the errors is right at half coverage (~150x) of the main peak (~300x).
 This is likely a monoploid (1n) peak that needs to be considered by our model.
 We can tell GenomeScope the **estimated coverage of our 1n peak*** by using the `-l` parameter:

 ```
-genomescope2.0/genomescope.R -i genomescope/hitograms/Fragaria_iinumae_k21.hist -o Fiinumae_k21_GS_out -k 21 -l 150
+genomescope.R -i genomescope/histograms/Fragaria_iinumae_k21.hist -o Fiinumae_k21_GS_out -k 21 -l 150
 ```
 Now it looks better!

 ![Screenshot 2023-09-15 at 01 59 48](https://github.com/BGAcademy23/genomescope/assets/28604909/559cd904-2b98-4207-be3b-c37f0b7bcc26)

 Getting the 1n peak right is essential to get a good model fit.
 Another factor to take into account is **ploidy** (`-p`).
-Let's now try modelling our own-generated `SRR3265401.21.kmc.hist` dataset (it is also in the `workspace/histograms/` directory if you haven't run KMC):
+Let's now try modelling our own-generated `SRR3265401.21.kmc.hist` dataset (it is also in the `genomescope/histograms/` directory if you haven't run KMC):

 ```
-genomescope2.0/genomescope.R -i SRR3265401.21.kmc.hist -o SRR3265401_k21_GS_out -k 21
+genomescope.R -i genomescope/histograms/SRR3265401.21.kmc.hist -o SRR3265401_k21_GS_out -k 21
 ```

 ![Screenshot 2023-09-15 at 02 08 41](https://github.com/BGAcademy23/genomescope/assets/28604909/c1373cb7-3ef1-4aeb-ad19-7f5a174c8495)